S-a-m-K/BellabeatCaseStudy/README.md

 ### **Data Description**

-To prepare the data set, it was downloaded and stored locally.
+To prepare the dataset, it was downloaded and stored locally.
 There are 18 individual data sources.
-We can parse the data by user Id and date time stamps.
-We’ll focus mostly on the daily level of activity and sleep, and explore the weight log data.
-The dataset dailyActivity includes the data from dailyCalories, dailyIntensities and dailySteps.
+We can analyze the data by user ID and date/time stamp.
+I will mainly focus on daily activity and sleep levels and examine the weight log data.
+The dailyActivity dataset contains the data from dailyCalories, dailyIntensities and dailySteps.

 **Source**: 33 participants FitBit Fitness Tracker data from Mobius: https://www.kaggle.com/arashnic/fitbit